XeroAPI/Xero-Java/README.md

 ### Configure
-The Xero Java SDK depends on an external JSON file to configure values unique to your Application.
+The Xero Java SDK is easily configured using an external JSON file to configure values unique to your Application.
+This is the default configuration method, however you can implement the `Config` interface and pass it to the `XeroClient`.

 We include an Example App (in this repo) built using Eclipse.
 We started with a Maven Project and selected the maven-archetype-webapp with the setup Wizard.
 This created a web application structure good for use with Servlets & JSPs.
 By default a src/main/resources directory is added to the project.  **Place the config.json file you create in the resources directory**.

-The Xero Java SDK - Config.java class parses the JSON file from the resources directory using the following bit of code.
+The Xero Java SDK JsonConfig.java class parses the JSON file from the resources directory using the following bit of code.

 ```java
 final ClassLoader loader = Config.class.getClassLoader();